Dickie Dare

-Dickie Dare was a comic strip syndicated by AP Newsfeatures.
+Dickie Dare was an adventure comic strip syndicated by AP Newsfeatures.
 Launched July 31, 1933, it was the first comic strip created by Milton Caniff before he began Terry and the Pirates.
 The strip ended on October 12, 1957.

 Publication history

 In 1932, Caniff moved to New York City to accept an artist position in the Features Service of the Associated Press.
 He did general assignment art for several months, drawing the strips Dickie Dare and The Gay Thirties, then inherited a panel cartoon called Mister Gilfeather in September 1932 when Al Capp left the feature.
 Caniff continued Gilfeather until the spring of 1933, when it was retired in favor of a generic comedy in a panel cartoon, The Gay Thirties, which he produced until he left AP in the fall of 1934.

 Caniff left the strip in late 1934 to work on Terry and the Pirates, which followed the same theme of boy hero with two-fisted adult mentor.
 Caniff's last credited strip ran December 1, 1934.